ZehanQin/ECON5200-FINAL-PROJECT/README.md

 2. **Overlap violation.** |SMD| up to 2.43; DML may extrapolate into regions with no treated units.
 3. **External validity.** Data is 1975–1978; modern labor markets and training technologies differ substantially.
 4. **Specification sensitivity.** RF and GBR nuisance models yield a factor-of-four difference in point estimates; directional conclusion is robust, magnitude is not.
+5. **ROI is conditional.** At the dashboard's default 5-year persistence assumption, net benefit is negative (−$4,796).
+The program delivers positive social returns only under sustained-effect assumptions (8+ years).

-See `deliverables/Threats_to_Identification.pdf` for the full adversarial analysis.
+See [`deliverables/Threats_to_Identification.pdf`](deliverables/Threats_to_Identification.pdf) for the full adversarial analysis.

 ---